‘Don’t say gay:’ Bill similar to Florida’s introduced in Ohio - NewsBreak

 The wording is similar to Florida’s “Parental Rights in Education” that Gov. Ron DeSantis signed into law last week.
 Opponents referred to it as the “Don’t Say Gay” bill, and businesses such as The Walt Disney Company have said they will work to repeal it .

 The wording is also similar to an earlier “divisive concepts” bill in Ohio that was criticized by educator groups and others.
-That bill is currently stalled in the House State and Local Government committee.Election skeptics roil GOP contests for secretary of state
+That bill is currently stalled in the House State and Local Government committee.New York City invites Floridians to move over ‘Don’t Say Gay’

 For older students between the fourth and twelfth grade, HB 616 would require any instruction about LGBTQ-related topics to be taught in an age-appropriate way, the bill reads.